 Special Events Committee Chair

-Jodi Bentley is a Real Estate Agent with Coldwell Banker Residential Brokerage in Vienna, VA.
+Jodi Bentley is a Realtor with Weichert Realtors, in Vienna, VA.
 Jodi services the Northern Virginia residential markets, specializing in Vienna/Oakton and serves as a Relocation specialist.
 She received a BA in English from the University of Florida.
 Jodi relocated to Northern Virginia after spending 11 years in New York City.
 She has since been very active in the community volunteering with Fairfax County Public Schools, Girl Scouts, and various community organizations.
 Jodi is very active serving as Co-Chair in the fundraising efforts for CBCares Vienna Office.
 Jodi and her husband George reside in Vienna, VA with their three daughters.

 Given the countless opportunities that I have to counsel families on their housing decisions, I am keenly aware of the psychological comfort, identity and even spiritual grounding that housing provides.
 For the marginalized families that lack permanent housing in our affluent northern Virginia counties, Family PASS has been able to literally resuscitate lives.